early-stopper/sms_spam_classification/README.md

 to read in the dataset, run cleaning steps on the text messages and to generate splits for training and testing models.
 The splits are written to `data/splits`.

+With a prevalence of around 13%, the dataset show a slight imbalance in class sizes.
+Our evaluations below indicate that this is not much of a problem in general.
+Nevertheless, introducing sample weights or resampling could be taken into consideration as future steps for further improvement.

 ## Models

 Our goal is to compare modern large language models with classical approaches from natural language processing.
 To this